Everybody Plays isn't a site "by the hardcore, for the hardcore". It's a website for people like you. Games for the rest of us.

 Bringing news, previews, and reviews of games to an audience that don't care about polygon counts, Everybody Plays concentrates on the reason we all play games in the first place - the fun.

 Helping you choose what is and isn't worth your hard earned cash, our team of experts strive to bring you the latest news and opinions about games that matter to you.
 Where other sites may focus on only one or two "big" games every year, we give equal footing to the titles other sites don't, from puzzle games to rhythm action games, from point and clicks to platformers, and everything in between.
-Even games aimed at young children.

-But of course, we aren't just a site for parents looking for games for children.
-Our site's called Everybody Plays for a reason.
+In the end, then, our site's called Everybody Plays for a reason.
 Grandparents and parents, teenagers and adults, the young and the young at heart - people of all ages are getting into games, and we're here to help you find games you'll love.
 We strive to ensure our articles require no prior knowledge of a genre, development team, or series - instead, taking each and every game as a separate entity, explaining what it does well (and not so well) and why.